Cleaning GuidesHow to Get Red Wine Out of Sofa

 Get a special, budget-friendly leather cream and conditioner for your leather sofa and apply it once again using a circular motion using a microfibre cloth.
 Remember not to spray the solution on the sofa directly, but rather spray on your cloth and then apply the cloth to the sofa afterwards.
 The leather conditioner will help you ensure your leather sofa is nice and buffed up and smells like you just bought it from the showroom floor.

 If all else fails or you simply are unsure of cleaning your leather sofa by yourself, don’t hesitate to get in touch with the professionals at Fantastic Services.
-Our upholstery and mattress cleaning service will go deep down into cleaning your leather sofa just the way it’s meant to be cleaned, leaving it sparkling and smelling absolutely fresh and tanned once again.
+Our leather sofa cleaning service will go deep down into cleaning your leather sofa just the way it’s meant to be cleaned, leaving it sparkling and smelling absolutely fresh and tanned once again.

 Now that you know to clean your leather sofa, it’s time to handle the work!
 If you have any questions, please do let us know using our comment section.